 With 36% of its population likely to be suffering from major depression at any given time, India, as per a WHO report, is one of the world's most depressed nations.
-However, a majority of Indians lack awareness about mental health.
+However, a majority of the population lacks awareness about mental health issues in India.
 So much so that many of them often miss the signs of depression that they themselves or their close ones are struggling with.
 According to National Crime Records Bureau, there is an average of 371 suicides committed daily in India.
 Though the Mental Health Act passed by Parliament in December 2017 is a step closer to fight depression, the ground realities which speak of social stigma, poor infrastructure and alarming low psychiatrist-patient ratio put a question mark on the country’s readiness to combat the challenge.

 The recent unfortunate news of popular Indian stand-up comedian Kapil Sharma undergoing heavy medication for depression has once again brought to the fore the fragility and vulnerability that lies beneath the surface of sometimes seemingly “normal” people.
 And the most tragic part is that the number of such “seemingly normal people” is dangerously increasing in India.